 Outstanding Doctoral Thesis Award in Astrophysics

 To recognize doctoral thesis in research in Astrophysics, and to encourage effective written and oral presentation of research results.
 The award, to be given annually, consists of $1,000 and a certificate citing the contribution made by the recipient.
-Three finalists will receive a travel stipend of $750 to present their work in an invited session at the April APS meeting.
+Finalists will receive a travel stipend of $750 to present their work in an invited session at the April APS meeting.

 Establishment & Support